Skip to Content

 I used to be a licensed therapist.

 And I didn’t see myself as the type of person who could end up in an abusive relationship.
+But until I could see it, until I could say it, I couldn’t heal from it.

 If I’m honest, I’m writing this with my heart in my throat because I have personally experienced each and every one of these signs.